mbforbes/social-chemistry-101/README.md

-# social-chemistry-101
+# Social Chemistry 101

+This repository is for code accompanying the paper:

-Social Chemistry 101: Learning to Reason about Social and Moral Norms
+**Social Chemistry 101: Learning to Reason about Social and Moral Norms** <br/>
+Maxwell Forbes, Jena D. Hwang, Vered Shwartz, Maarten Sap, Yejin Choi <br/>
+_EMNLP 2020_

 ## Data